Is 2 days in New York enough?

 You can opt for either a guided tour or a simple skip the line ticket for the museum.
 Either way, factor in about 2 hours to explore and make sure to book your tickets or tours in advance.

-You may want to consider this guided tour for 9/11 Memorial and Museum: it lasts up to 2.5 hours depending on the option you pick and it’s quite budget friendly.
+I recommend this guided tour for 9/11 Memorial and Museum: it lasts up to 2.5 hours depending on the option you pick and it’s quite budget friendly.

 World Trade Center Observatory